ccamara/osm_imports_preparations/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is a proof of concept and a pet project for learning python while preparing data for importing it to OpenStreetMap.
-Although I will start small (importing trees from Barcelona city council), I aim to set the foundations for adding other types of imports that may (or may not) be added in the future.
+This is a proof of concept and a pet project for learning python while preparing data for importing it to [OpenStreetMap](https://openstreetmap.org).
+Although I will start small (importing trees from Barcelona city council), I aim to set the foundations for adding other types of imports that may (or may not) be added in the future, hopefully with other people's contributions.

 ## Documentation